Oyakodon (Chicken and Egg Rice Bowl)

 4 skinless, boneless chicken thighs, cut into small pieces

-2 cups dashi stock, made with dashi powder (readily ordered on Amazon, if not in the market)
+1½ cups dashi stock (or 1½ teaspoons dashi powder — readily ordered on Amazon, if not in the market — mixed with 1½ cups hot water

 3 tablespoons mirin* (Japanese rice wine)